clefebvre/libadvaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 If your application is using light appearance, consider setting the color scheme to `HDY_COLOR_SCHEME_PREFER_LIGHT` and support dark appearance.

-In libadwaita color schemes will be the only way to request dark appearance.
+In libadvaita color schemes will be the only way to request dark appearance.

 # Changes that Need to Be Done at the Time of the Switch

-This section outlines porting tasks that you need to tackle when you get to the point that you actually build your application against Libadwaita 1.
+This section outlines porting tasks that you need to tackle when you get to the point that you actually build your application against Libadvaita 1.
 Making it possible to prepare for these in GTK 3 would have been either impossible or impractical.